camunda/camunda-docs-static/optimize/content/technical-guide/configuration/index.md

     <td>
-      Define a custom date format that should be used (should be the same as in the engine)
+      Define a custom date format that should be used (should be the same as in the engine) please not that engine prior to 7.8 use yyyy-MM-dd'T'HH:mm:ss as default date format
     </td>
   </tr>
   <tr>